Data and Safety Monitoring of NCCIH-Funded Clinical Research

 Independent Monitoring Committee

-An Independent Monitoring Committee (IMC) is an independent group of experts that advises NCCIH and the study investigators generally for smaller studies, where the nature, size, complexity, or programmatic importance of the study justifies additional oversight.
-The primary responsibilities of the IMC are to monitor participant safety (if applicable) and assess study progress (including patient confidentiality, recruitment and retention, and data quality and management).
-Roles and responsibilities are similar to those of a DSMB.
-The IMC must be able to convene on an ad hoc basis when immediate study concerns arise.
-It is recommended that members of the IMC not be affiliated with the investigator's institution; however, for some studies it may be acceptable.
-If members from the investigator's institution are included in the IMC, they should not be directly involved with the study or under the investigator's supervision.
+An Independent Monitoring Committee (IMC) is an independent group of experts constituted by the study team to advise NCCIH and the study investigators.
+The guidance of such a body may be required for human or clinical studies that involve an intervention or when the nature, size, complexity, or programmatic importance of the study justifies additional oversight.
+The primary responsibilities of the IMC are to monitor participant safety and assess study progress (including participant confidentiality, recruitment and retention, and data quality and management).
+Roles and responsibilities are similar to those of a Data and Safety Monitoring Board (DSMB).
+The IMC must be able to convene on an ad hoc basis when immediate safety or study concerns arise.
+Additionally, it is recommended that IMC members not be affiliated with the investigator's institution; however, it may be acceptable in some instances.
+If members from the investigator's institution are included in the IMC, they should not be directly involved with the study, be recent or active collaborators (within the previous 3 years) with any of the investigators in the current study, or be under the any of the investigators’ direct supervision.

-An Independent Monitor (IM) is an independent physician or other appropriate expert with relevant expertise that advises NCCIH and the study investigators.
+An Independent Monitor (IM) may be allowable for studies which involve no more than minimal risk and do not involve randomization or blinding.
+An Independent Monitor is an independent physician or other appropriate expert with relevant expertise in the health condition under study that advises NCCIH and the study investigators.
 The primary responsibility of the IM is to provide independent monitoring of smaller trials or clinical studies not involving an intervention (typically small, early phase testing; observational studies; or studies of short duration).
-The IM regularly reviews participant safety (if applicable) and assesses study progress (including patient confidentiality, recruitment and retention, and data quality and management).
-The IM may be from the investigator's institution or other participating sites but should not be directly involved with the study or under the investigator's supervision.
+The IM regularly reviews participant safety and assesses study progress (including patient confidentiality, recruitment and retention, and data quality and management).
+The IM may be from the investigator's institution but should not be directly involved with the study, be recent or active collaborators (within the previous three years) with any of the investigators in the current study, or be under the investigators’ direct supervision.

 NCCIH Requirements for Data and Safety Monitoring